- On a €60,000 gross salary, Ireland's effective tax rate is approximately 25% — middle of the pack internationally

 A common misconception is that "Ireland has 40% income tax."
 That is the marginal rate — what you pay on your last euro earned if you're above the standard rate band.
 Your effective rate is much lower.

 Effective rate = total deductions ÷ gross salary.
-Includes Income Tax, USC and PRSI.
+Includes Income Tax, USC and PRSI, after the standard Personal and PAYE credits.

 The USC: Ireland's Most Misunderstood Tax